BubTec/HomeAssistant/MotionActivatedLightOff/README.md

 ## Installation

 1. **Import Blueprint**: Click the import button above
-2. **Create Helper Entity**: Set up the required timer helper (name suggested in blueprint)
-3. **Configure Sensors**: Ensure your motion sensor and light entity are working
+2. **Configure Sensors**: Ensure your motion sensor and light entity are working
-4. **Create Automation**: Use the blueprint to create a new automation
+3. **Create Automation**: Use the blueprint to create a new automation
-5. **Test Functionality**: Verify the automation works as expected
+4. **Test Functionality**: Verify the automation works as expected

 ## Configuration